rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    ![alt text](images/api-subscribe-1.png "API subscribe")
    ![alt text](images/api-subscribe-2.png "API subscribe")

-10. Let's take a closer took at this API.
+9. Let's take a closer took at this API.
-   * Click **breadbox team dinosaur**.
+   * Click **breadbox team dinosaur**

    ![alt text](images/api-overview.png "API overview")

    This page has 3 sections:
     * The left panel is the navigation panel that lists all the available operations and their definitions.
     * The middle panel displays detail information for the item you have selected.
     * The right panel contains sample code in various programming languages.

-11. This API has one operation **GET /customerHistory"**.
+10. This API has one operation **GET /customerHistory"**.
     * Click **GET /customerHistory"**.

     ![alt text](images/api-getdetails.png "API details")

     This operation retrieves purchase history for a customer.
 The required parameters and their formats are described.

-12. Generate code to test this operation.
+11. Generate code to test this operation.
 Go to the right panel.
     * Click a programming language that you want to work with.

     ![alt text](images/api-selectlanguage.png "Select language")